meiordac/clinicaUA/README.md

 # Objectives of the project:

--Optimize the management of spare part: adapt to the estimated time and the quality of delivered in the different spaces (halls, maternity, rooms, consultations, offices).
+- Optimize the management of spare part: adapt to the estimated time and the quality of delivered in the different spaces (halls, maternity, rooms, consultations, offices).
--Support the coordination between the different actors in the process to obtain a continuous feedback on the status of the service: admission, nursing, emergency Pavilions, professional.
+- Support the coordination between the different actors in the process to obtain a continuous feedback on the status of the service: admission, nursing, emergency Pavilions, professional.
--Kept constantly clean and point all the spaces, do it with a careful care and treatment, both to the patient and the clinic staff.
+- Kept constantly clean and point all the spaces, do it with a careful care and treatment, both to the patient and the clinic staff.
 Project profile - IIC2143 Software Engineering page 2
--Keep track of costs related to cleaning: supplies, instruments.
+- Keep track of costs related to cleaning: supplies, instruments.
--Optimize the Organization and rotation of the cleaning staff.
+- Optimize the Organization and rotation of the cleaning staff.
--Coordinate with operations management aspects listed in the replacement the team of maintenance (equipment, arrangements), -Coordinate with Winery the replenishment of inputs
+- Coordinate with operations management aspects listed in the replacement the team of maintenance (equipment, arrangements),
+- Coordinate with Winery the replenishment of inputs

 # The actors that should be included are the following:
--Admission: general occupation in hospitalization and pavilions
+- Admission: general occupation in hospitalization and pavilions
--Consultations: consultations general occupation (schedules and replacement of professionals in the box) -Hospitalisation (floor Coordinator nurse): schedules, mobilization of patients hospitalized.
+- Consultations: consultations general occupation (schedules and replacement of professionals in the box)
+- Hospitalisation (floor Coordinator nurse): schedules, mobilization of patients hospitalized.
 High.
 Peculiarities of patients (special care according to) treatment or infection).
--Pavilions (nurse coordinator): schedules, flow and special requirements of cleaning, according to pathology.
+- Pavilions (nurse coordinator): schedules, flow and special requirements of cleaning, according to pathology.
--Maternity (nurse coordinator): schedules, flow.
+- Maternity (nurse coordinator): schedules, flow.
--Emergency (nurse coordinator): schedules, mobilization of patients, flow.
+- Emergency (nurse coordinator): schedules, mobilization of patients, flow.
--Laboratories: timetables, flow.
+- Laboratories: timetables, flow.
--Housekeeping: communication for review of common spaces that need it.
+- Housekeeping: communication for review of common spaces that need it.
--Cleaning service: Manual cleaning process to be applied according to enclosure, standards and risks.
+- Cleaning service: Manual cleaning process to be applied according to enclosure, standards and risks.
 The staff of toilet training.
 Planning times and frequencies.
 The Cleaning of the clinic will be in charge of the toilet.
--Supply: inputs required for cleaning
+- Supply: inputs required for cleaning

 #  Ruby on Rails